TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store_command_reference.md

 #snappy-shell Interactive Commands

 `snappy-shell` implements an interactive command-line tool that is based on the Apache Derby `ij` tool.
-Use `snappy-shell` to run scripts or interactive queries against a RowStore cluster.
+Use `snappy-shell` to run scripts or interactive queries against a SnappyData cluster.

 Start the interactive `snappy-shell` command prompt by using the <span class="ph filepath">snappy-shell</span> script without supplying any other options: